 PERSONNEL RESTRAINT SYSTEM - A safety belt or harness and a lanyard are required and can be supplied by Time Manufacturing Company at an additional cost.
 Consult applicable work practices and regulations to choose between a safety belt and a harness.
-The anchor for the lanyard is attached to the platform support.
+The anchor for the lanyard is attached to the platform.

 INDIVIDUAL LOWER CONTROLS - Individual fullpressure controls at the turret actuate all boom functions.
-The lower control station is equipped with a selector valve to override the upper controls.
+The lower control station is equipped with a selector valve to override the upper controls and serve as the emergency stop from lower controls.

-SINGLE STICK UPPER CONTROL - The fullpressure single-stick upper control includes a safety trigger to prevent inadvertent operation.
+SINGLE STICK UPPER CONTROL - The full-pressure single stick upper control includes a safety trigger to prevent inadvertent operation.
 The lift movements correspond with control handle movements.
 An emergency stop and a tool selector control are located at the upper controls.

-HYDRAULIC PLATFORM ROTATION - A hydraulic rotary actuator, operated by a control lever, rotates the platform 180° from one side of the boom, to the end-hung position, and to the other side of the boom.
+HYDRAULIC PLATFORM ROTATOR - A hydraulic platform rotator, operated by a control lever, rotates the platform 180° from one side of the outer/inner boom assembly, across the end-hung position, to the other side of the outer/inner boom assembly.

-HYDRAULIC PLATFORM LEVELING - A master and slave cylinder controls platform leveling.
-The leveling system can be operated from the upper or lower controls to adjust platform leveling, tilt the platform for clean out, or to ease the removal of an injured operator.
+HYDRAULIC PLATFORM LEVELING - A master and slave cylinder arrangement automatically levels the platform in all boom positions.
+This system also provides hydraulic platform tilt to adjust platform level, tilt the platform for clean out, or to ease the removal of an injured operator.
+The platform tilt can be activated from the upper and lower controls.

 OUTER/INNER BOOM ASSEMBLY- The outer/inner boom assembly includes an outer boom, telescopic inner boom, extension system, and hose assemblies.
-The outer boom consists of an 8 in. x 10 in.
-(203 mm x 254 mm) steel section, with a 9 in. x 11 in.
-(229 mm x 279 mm) fiberglass Electroguard section (N/A on VST-52).
-The 6-7/8 in. x 8-7/8 in.
-(165 mm x 216 mm) rectangular fiberglass inner boom is housed within the outer boom.
-The extension system consists of an extension cylinder, holding valves, and a hose carrier housed inside the boom.
+The outer boom consists of a 12 in. x 14 in.
+(305 mm x 355 mm) steel section.
+The inner boom consists of a 9-1/4 x 11-1/4 in. fiberglass section and a 10 x 12 steel section.
+The fiberglass section provides a 108 in. insulation gap.
+The inner boom can be easily removed and disassembled for service and inspection.
+The extension system consists of a hydraulic cylinder, two integral holding valves, and a "cat-track" type hose carrier housed entirely within the boom assembly.
 The hoses routed through the outer/inner boom assembly are non-conductive and fully contained within the boom assembly.

-A double acting cylinder with two integral holding valves articulates the outer/inner boom assembly.
+The outer/inner boom assembly articulates from 25° +/- 2° below horizontal to 75° +/- 2° above horizontal.
+Actuated by a double acting cylinder, equipped with two integral holding valves; the outer/inner boom assembly is offset to one side to provide easy access to the platform.
 A boom support cradle and a boom tie down strap are included.

-LOWER BOOM WITH CHASSIS INSULATING SYSTEM - Each end of a high strength fiberglass insert (chassis insulating system) is installed inside a rectangular 8 in. x 10 in.
-(203 mm x 254 mm) high strength steel section.
-The steel and fiberglass sections are bonded with pressure-injected epoxy to fill any voids.
-A double acting cylinder, with two integral holding valves, articulates the lower boom.
-The lower boom and compensation link form a parallelogram linkage to maintain the knuckle at a constant angle to the turret.
+LOWER BOOM WITH CHASSIS INSULATING SYSTEM - Each end of a high strength fiberglass insert (chassis insulating system) is installed over a rectangular 12 in. x 14 in.
+(305mm x 355 mm) high strength steel section.
+The steel and fiberglass sections are bonded with pressure injected adhesive to fill any voids.
+A compensation link with a fiberglass section maintains the 24 in.
+(0.61 m) insulation gap in all the boom positions.
+The double acting cylinder, with an integral holding valve, allows the lower boom to articulate from horizontal to 88° above horizontal.

 CYLINDERS - Both the upper and lower cylinders are a threaded head-cap design.
-Both are equipped with two integral holding valves that prevent down creep and to lock the booms in position in the event of hose failure.
+Both cylinders are equipped with two integral holding valves to prevent creep down and to lock the booms in position in case of hose failure.

-TURRET - The turret wings are designed for strength and rigidity.
-A bearing cover seals out moisture and prevents foreign materials from obstructing the turret rotation.
-The turret plate is machined to provide a flat surface to support the rotation bearing.
+TURRET - The 5/8 in (16 mm) thick turret wings are designed for strength and rigidity.
+The 1-1/2 in (38 mm) thick turret base plate is machined to provide a flat surface to support the rotation bearing.